 However, If you find no records associated with your domain, you can proceed.

-1. Find the relevant records to upload
+1. Find the relevant records

 The exact SPF, DKIM, and DMARC records you need to implement will differ depending on your email service provider.

 Unless your email setup is more complex, your SPF record will be the easiest to find.
 Most email service providers have help pages that provide the record for you, so search for your ESP’s advice on SPF.

 If you’re only using Google Workspace, you can safely use the following record:

 v=spf1 include:_spf.google.com ~all

 Implementing DKIM requires you to generate a public and private DKIM key.
 You can generate these keys within your Admin panel at your ESP.

 With Google Workspace, I log in to my Admin panel and search for “DKIM.”

 Then, I navigate to DKIM authentication and generate my DKIM public key there.